abhishekarya1/myblog/content/post/2018-10-26-markdown-syntax-usage.md

 Today, markdown can be found in many places.
 [GitHub](https://guides.github.com/features/mastering-markdown/) uses it for writing documentation, [Reddit](https://www.reddit.com/wiki/commenting) uses it for comments, you can try it out while writing messages in WhatsApp, you can write emails in it, much of the content you read online is written in Markdown.
 This post is written in Markdown too.
 It has an advantage that the person who is writing does not need to see everytime how it looks on a webpage.
 You can write with markdown syntax and the HTML pages will automatically be generated from it.

 It looks very clean and it is easy to write too.
-Markdown is fast and easy way to take notes, create content for a website, and produce print-ready documents, some even make presentations from it too.
+Markdown is a fast and easy way to take notes, create content for a website, and produce print-ready documents, some even make presentations from it too.
 It is quickly becoming the writing standard for [academics](http://chronicle.com/blogs/profhacker/markdown-the-syntax-you-probably-already-know/35295), [scientists](http://blogs.plos.org/mfenner/2012/12/13/a-call-for-scholarly-markdown/), [writers](http://lifehacker.com/5943320/what-is-markdown-and-why-is-it-better-for-my-to+do-lists-and-notes), and many more.

 Here's the difference between some HTML and same goal achieved by Markdown -
 ```